terry-artwork/terry-artwork.github.io/pages/index.rst

 ..
 When changing the featured picture on the homepage edit the filename. i.e. /images/tree_painting.jpg and "the tree"

-.. thumbnail:: /images/two-horses.jpg
+.. thumbnail:: /images/explosion_of_colour.jpg
-    :alt: two horses
+    :alt: explosion of colour
     :align: center
-    :width: 400 px
+    :width: 500 px

 ..
 When changing the featured picture on the homepage edit the caption. i.e. No.0.
 The Tree.
-Acrylic-on-canvas.
-50cm x 40cm. $60
+Oil-on-canvas.
+28in x 16in.

 .. raw:: html

     <center>
       No.0.
-Two Horses.
-Oil-on-canvas in glass wooden frame.
-405mm x 306mm.
+Explosion of Colour.
+Oil-on-canvas.
+28in. x 16i.
 Price: Reasonable offer.
     </center>